craftercms/docs/source/developers/cook-books/marketplace/create-plugins.rst

   to allow dynamic sites that use API keys or passwords for external services.
 For more information about creating blueprints you can follow this guide: :ref:`create-a-blueprint`.

-- ``site``: This type of plugin can be used to add features in existing sites, it can include authoring and delivery extensions.
+- ``site``: This type of plugin can be used to add features to existing sites, it can include authoring and delivery extensions.
 For more information about creating site plugins you can follow this guide: :ref:`create-a-site-plugin`

 .. _submit-plugin-to-marketplace: